 With all of this literally in mind, it’s no wonder we choose to listen to music as much as we do, and it’s no wonder it inspires such passion from those who hear it.
 But what specifically is unique about house music?

 Considering the many subgenres of house and wider electronic music, it is not surprising that house music can affect your brain in many different ways.

 Ambient house, chillout and downtempo can help you focus.
 The repetitive patterns and ambient soundscapes are unobtrusive and stimulating, aiding concentration without distracting.

 Other forms of house and electronic have other effects.
 The release of dopamine, the pleasure chemical, is found to be greater at so-called ‘peak emotional moments’ in a song.
 The level of reward at this moment of peak emotion is thought to correspond to the length and intensity of anticipation during the build up.

-Clubbers will know that their favoured genres like dubstep, trance, and bass feature heavy emphasis on the build ups to drops, creating peaks that are both sonic and emotional.
-All DJs use the build-up/drop structure to some extent, even simply in the switch between songs.
-The extended runtimes and longer builds found in 12” records, a house staple, also serve to heighten the peak emotional moments in music.
+Clubbers will know that their favoured genres like dubstep, trance, and EDM feature heavy emphasis on the build ups to drops, creating peaks that are both sonic and emotional.
+All DJs use the build-up/drop structure to some extent, manipulating tension and release in the mix between songs.
+The extended run-times and longer builds found in 12” records, a house staple, also serve to heighten the peak emotional moments in music.

-For the most part though, all good music has a similar effect on all brains, no matter the genre, instrumentation or composition.
-Music stimulates you, engages your emotions and creates enjoyment.
-House music is no exception.
+For the most part though, all good music has a similar effect on all brains, no matter the genre, instrumentation or composition – we’re hardwired to respond positively to rhythm, melody and harmony.
+Music stimulates you, engages your emotions and creates enjoyment, and house music is no exception.